Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons: Conclusion

 \section{Conclusion}

 We have proposed the notion of incoherenton in open quantum many-body systems, which characterizes the hierarchical structure of Liouvillian eigenmodes and their incoherent-coherent transitions.
 Under the mapping of the Liouvillian to a non-Hermitian ladder Hamiltonian, incoherentons are defined as interchain bound states.
 The decay rate of each eigenmode is determined approximately by the number of incoherentons that the relevant eigenmode involves.
-The quantum coherence (QC) gap is defined as the minimum difference in decay rates between eigenmodes with different numbers of incoherentons and can be interpreted as the minimum ``binding energy" of an incoherenton.
+The quantum coherence (QC) gap is defined as the minimum difference in decay rates between eigenmodes with different numbers of incoherentons.
 As the coherence parameter of the system increases, the deconfinement of an incoherenton occurs at a certain critical point, causing the QC gap closing.
 For a hard-core boson system under on-site dephasing, we have demonstrated numerically and analytically the deconfinement of incoherentons.
 Furthermore, the process of many-body decoherence is discussed in terms of incoherentons.
 Three relaxation regimes corresponding to the production, localization, and diffusion of incoherentons are identified.